ConstantineMalykhin/pg_h3/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Create PostgreSQL 15.4 with PostGIS and Uber's H3 extension in docker container and some pre-installed h3 tables.
+This project aims to set up PostgreSQL 15.4 with PostGIS and Uber's H3 extension in a Docker container, along with some pre-installed H3 tables.

 ### Prerequisites

-It's needed docker to be installed on your machine.
+Docker needs to be installed on your machine.
 You can download Docker from the [official site](https://www.docker.com/products/docker-desktop/)

 ### Installation